-METALS-Copper bounces off four-month lows on China stimulus hopes
+METALS-Copper bounces from four-month low on China stimulus hopes

 * China’s Communist Party 100th anniversary in 2021

-* Strong technical support for copper at $5,805 (Recasts, adds comment, changes dateline from SINGAPORE)
+* Strong technical support for copper at $5,805 (Updates with official prices)

 By Pratima Desai

-LONDON, Jan 3 (Reuters) - Copper hit near four-month lows on Thursday after Apple blamed slowing iPhone sales on China, but losses were capped by expectations of policy stimulus from the top consumer of industrial metals.
+LONDON, Jan 3 (Reuters) - Copper prices dropped to their lowest in nearly four months on Thursday after Apple blamed slowing iPhone sales on China, but losses were capped by expectations of policy stimulus from the top consumer of industrial metals.

-Benchmark copper on the London Metal Exchange was unchanged at $5,842 a tonne at 1114 GMT.
-The metal widely used in power and construction earlier touched $5,830, its lowest since Sept.
+Benchmark copper on the London Metal Exchange traded 0.1 percent down at $5,835 a tonne in official rings.
+The metal used widely in power and construction earlier touched $5,830, its lowest since Sept.
 11.

-Apple on Wednesday cut its quarterly sales forecast, blaming sales in China, where growth has slowed due to a trade dispute with the United States.
+Apple on Wednesday cut its quarterly sales forecast, blaming sales in China, where growth has been curbed by a trade dispute with the United States.

 “Apple had already cut their forecasts and there have been clues from companies that supply them.
 They’ve confirmed the slowdown in Chinese consumption,” said Kash Kamal, an associate at BMO Capital Markets.

-“China needs to maintain growth, particularly with the 100th anniversary of the Communist Party coming up in 2021, and recently recommitted to spending including on infrastructure.”
+“China needs to maintain growth, particularly with the 100th anniversary of the Communist Party coming up in 2021, and recently recommitted to spending, including on infrastructure.”

-SUPPORT: China will ratchet up support for the economy this year by cutting taxes and keeping liquidity ample, the official Xinhua news agency said following an annual meeting of top leaders.
+SUPPORT: China will ratchet up support for the economy this year by cutting taxes and keeping liquidity ample, the official Xinhua news agency said after an annual meeting of Chinese leaders and policymakers.

-The government has launched a raft of measures, including reductions in reserve requirements for banks, tax cuts and more infrastructure spending, to ward off a sharp growth deceleration.
+The government has launched a number of measures, including reductions in reserve requirements for banks, tax cuts and more infrastructure spending, to ward off sharp growth deceleration.
 Further policy steps are expected.

 GROWTH: China’s economic growth could fall below 6.5 percent in the fourth quarter as companies face increased difficulties, a central bank magazine said on Wednesday.